MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-items-in-a-table-view.md

 - csharp
 ---

-# How to: Enumerate Items in a Table View
+# Enumerate Items in a Table View

 This example enumerates items in a table view by using the [GetTable()](https://msdn.microsoft.com/en-us/library/ff184699\(v=office.15\)) method.